BillDietrich/lanwatch/README.md

 8. Save the task.
 9. The task will appear in the list of Active Tasks (bottom of middle pane).
 10. Log out and back in.
-11. lanwatch should report an IP address change, in whatever way it's configured to report.
+11. lanwatch should report any new LAN devices, in whatever way it's configured to report.

 ---

-## Testing
-1. After lanwatch.py starts (either via command-line or service), add a new device on the LAN.

----

 ## Limitations
-* Tested only on Linux Mint 19.3 Cinnamon with 5.3 kernel, and Windows 10 Home.
+* Tested only on Linux Mint 19.3 Cinnamon with 5.3 kernel.
 * Tested only with IPv4, not IPv6.
-* On Linux, tested only with strongSwan/IPsec to Windscribe VPN.
+* On Linux, tested only with strongSwan/IPsec to Windscribe VPN, and without VPN.
-* On Win10, tested only without VPN.
 * Not tested on a LAN with no internet access.
 * Requires Python 3.3 or greater.
-* Can't guarantee that quick, transient device appear/disappear will be detected.
+* Polls every 5 minutes, so a quick, transient device appear/disappear probably won't be detected.
+* Doesn't get host names automatically.

 ## To-Do
+* Desktop notifications don't work because of sudo.
+* Automatically set host names of at least this machine and the router.
+* Find a way to get host names automatically.

 ---